 Throughout P. T. Barnum’s formative years, Pluto had not yet been discovered.
-A look at Barnum’s chart after its discovery in 1930 reveals that Pluto had been in the prominent position of High Focus as the handle of a Bucket Temperament from birth.
+A look at Barnum’s chart after the planet’s discovery in 1930 reveals that Pluto had been in the prominent position of High Focus as the handle of a Bucket Temperament from birth.
 From the beginning, Pluto was the covert force behind the gathering of human oddities and animal acts brought to the imagination of world audiences.
 Pluto’s characteristics include a compulsion to make an impact on present and future generations.
-It is fitting that the start of Barnum’s enterprise was represented by the collection of societies outcasts that lead toward what would ultimately be known as the greatest show on earth.
+Barnum’s enterprise, characterized by a collection of society’s outcasts, would ultimately become known as the Greatest Show on Earth.

-And it is noteworthy to mention that Barnum made no bones about declaring his intent to make a profit from the attractions that he gathered in the beginnings of his career as Ring Master par excellence and creator of the P. T. Barnum Circus, initially Barnum’s Grand Scientific and Musical Theater.
+Barnum made no bones about declaring his intent to make a profit from the attractions that he gathered at the beginning of his career as Ring Master par excellence and creator of the P. T. Barnum Circus, initially called Barnum’s Grand Scientific and Musical Theater.

 Actor, Hugh Jackman plays the role of Barnum in the spectacularly competence 2017 film, The Greatest Showman.
-The plot follows the general guidelines of real life events, and the movie simulates, on the limited screen, the awesomeness of the grand and lavish performances that were even far more compelling in real life.
-What started as a bazaar conglomerate of exhibitionists, eventually evolved into the traveling three-ring circus for which the showman was ultimately known.
-Although there are those who criticize Barnum’s audaciousness in exploiting the handicapped and disfigured, he did give them work and credibility at a time where society was extremely harsh to those unfortunate types.
-This again is defined by a High Focus Pluto.
+The plot follows the general guidelines of real-life events, and the movie simulates, on the limited screen, the awesomeness of the grand and lavish performances that were even far more compelling in real life.
+What started as a bazaar conglomerate of exhibitionists, eventually evolved into the famous traveling three-ring circus.
+Although there are those who criticize Barnum’s audaciousness in exploiting the handicapped and disfigured, he did give them work and credibility at a time when society was extremely harsh to those unfortunate types.
+This again is defined astrologically by the High Focus Pluto.

-The chart’s dynamics include the Progression of Mercury, shown with the long orange arrow Opposite Natal Venus throughout the filming of the modern movie.
-We often see historical figures having aspects in the present, when there are developing activities associated with their lives.
-The original Sabian Symbol for Venus is, Japanese lanterns, music from a string ensemble, and an animated interweaving of colorful figures mark a garden party.
-Here is where we begin to see that the “variety show” potentials were well defined in the natal chart itself, and are brought into focus with modern documentation with the release of the celebrated movie.
+The chart’s dynamics include the progression of Mercury (shown by the orange arrow) opposite natal Venus throughout the filming of the modern movie.
+We often see historical figures having planetary aspects in present time when there are developing activities associated with their historical lives.
+Jones’ alternative Sabian symbol for natal Venus is, Japanese lanterns, music from a string ensemble, and an animated interweaving of colorful figures mark a garden party.
+Here is where we begin to see that the “variety show” potentials were well defined in the natal chart itself, and are brought into focus with the modern documentation and release of the celebrated movie.

-But the Sabian Symbols play an even more fascinating part in mirroring the characteristics of this particular life, with the symbol of the all-important High and Point Focus Pluto in the degree of, A gigantic tent.
-The circus tent concept was an afterthought, brought into being because of several devastation fires causing an economic crisis in the show’s production.
-Its astounding literal confirmation in the chart testifies once again to the magic of the Sabian Symbols and their importance in a thorough study of astrology.
+But the Sabian symbols play an even more fascinating part in mirroring the characteristics of this particular life, with the symbol of the all-important High and Point Focus Pluto in the degree of A gigantic tent of all things!
+The use of a tent to stage the circus was brought into being because of several devastating fires that caused an economic crisis in the show’s production.
+The symbol’s astounding literal confirmation in the chart testifies once again to the magic of the Sabian imagery and its importance in a thorough study of astrology.